mvolkmann/blog/src/swift/swift-lang.md

 "https://developer.apple.com/documentation/swiftui/dynamicproperty",
 "DynamicProperty" %} and defining a `projectValue` computed property.

-Conforming to `DynamicProperty` makes it so any time the state of this property wrapper changes, all views that are watching it update.
+Conforming to the `DynamicProperty` protocol makes it so any time the state of this property wrapper changes, all views that are watching it update.
 Unfortunately the view is not updated until something else triggers the `body` to be reevaluated.